 Above: Side view of bone resorption.

-This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
 In these situations, most patients are not candidates for placement of dental implants.
-Today, we have the ability to grow bone where needed.
+Today, however, we have the ability to grow bone where needed.
 This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and esthetic appearance.

 Above: Frontal view of bone resorption.